-Skills and Indicators Consistently Occasionally Seldom Observations/Eviden En sures smooth transitions 3 2 1 Structures transitions so children do not have to spend excessive time waiting with nothing to do Teaches children the expectations associated with transitions Provides warnings to children prior to transitions Individualizes the warnings prior to transitions so that all children understand them Giv ring Directions 3 2 1 Gains child's attention before giving directions Minimizes the number of directions Individualizes the way directions are given Gives clear directions Gives directions that are positive Gives children time to respond to directions Gives children choices and options when appropriate Follows through with positive acknowledgments of children's behavior
+Skills and Indicators Consistently Occasionally Seldom Observations/Eviden Εn sures smooth transitions 3 2 1 Structures transitions so children do not have to spend excessive time waiting with nothing to do Teaches children the expectations associated with transitions Provides warnings to children prior to transitions Individualizes the warnings prior to transitions so that all children understand them Giv ring Directions 3 2 1 Gains child's attention before giving directions Minimizes the number of directions Individualizes the way directions are given Gives clear directions Gives directions that are positive Gives children time to respond to directions Gives children choices and options when appropriate Follows through with positive acknowledgments of children's behavior

-Goal (based on a selected teaching practice) The teaching practice I am working on is: (copy this right off the Needs Assessment) I will work on this teaching practice (time, day, part of routine) (Optional) I will work on this teaching practice with (specific children) I will: (describe exactly what you will do if you are implementing this teaching practice) to Help Me Achieve My Goal RESOURCES NEEDED DUE DATE ollect Data How will you know when you have met your goal?
+Goal (based on a selected teaching practice) The teaching practice I am working on is: (copy this right off the Needs Assessment) I will work on this teaching practice (time, day, part of routine) (Optional) I will work on this teaching practice with (spec eific children) I will: (describe exactly what you will do if you are implementing this teaching practice) Action Steps to Help Me Achieve My Goal RESOURCES NEEDED DUE DATE Prepare to Collect Data How will you know when you have met your goal?
 (Remember to focus on implementation of the teaching practice) What data will you collect about implementation of this teaching practice?
 (Will you record how often you used the practice?
 What you did?
-How the children responded?) know when you have met your goal?
-(Remember to focus on implementation of the teaching practice) Il you collect about implementation of this teaching practice?
-(Will you record how often you used the , ?
+How the children responded?)